triton-inference-server/dali_backend/docs/examples/resnet50_trt/README.md

 ##### 1. Converting PyTorch Model to ONNX-model

-Run `onnx_exporter.py` for conversion using PyTorch model to ONNX model.
-In this case, ResNet50 model is converted to ONNX format. `width` and `height` dims are fixed at 224 but dynamic axes arguments for dynamic batch is used.
+Run `onnx_exporter.py` to convert ResNet50 PyTorch model to ONNX format. `width` and `height` dims are fixed at 224 but dynamic axes arguments for dynamic batch are used.

 ```
 docker run -it --gpus=all -v $(pwd):/workspace nvcr.io/nvidia/pytorch:20.12-py3 bash